128technology/docs/docs/howto_config_snmp.md

 ### Configure Global Services

 At the Authority Level, scroll down to Services, and click ADD.
-1. Enter a name for the new service; in this case, the service name is snmp-(name of the SSR).
+1. Enter a name for the new service; in this case, the service name is `snmp-<SSR-name>`.
 Create a service for each SSR.
 This service is used for polling of individual SSRs.

 ![New Polling Service](/img/howto_config_snmp16.png)